igor1309/igor1309.github.io/Content/articles/2022/2021-08-22-no-desktop-dev.md

           # If this input is set, the action will push the commit to a new branch with this name.
           # Default: ‘’
           new_branch: swift-package-init
 ```

+Commit directly to the `main` branch.

 ## Initialize Swift Package

-Manually run `Swift Package Init` workflow from the `Actions` tab.
+Manually run `Swift Package Init` workflow from the `Actions` tab (select workflow and run).

-After workflow is successfully done you’ll have a swift package initialized in the repo root directory.
-If workflow fails, look into workflow execution details for debugging.
+After the workflow is successfully done you’ll have a swift package initialized in the repo root directory and committed to the `swift-package-init` branch.
+If the workflow fails, look into the workflow execution details for debugging.

+Checkout `swift-package-init` branch.
+If everything looks good, merge to `main` and delete `swift-package-init` branch.

 ## Testing